English at Moat

 - The Moat Proofreading Code, introduced in English lessons and used school-wide, encourages students to communicate accurately and effectively in their written work.

-- We test students’ reading ages annually and continue to see significant reading-age progress throughout the school.
+- We test students’ reading ages annually (using Access Reading Tests) and continue to see significant reading-age progress throughout the school.
 Our most capable readers in Y7-8 have reading ages above 19 years old, and in Y9-11 above 20 years old.
 We provide targeted reading intervention for all students with a reading age below 9 years old.

 - We run the Highfields area Curve Young Community Company and provide opportunities for students to obtain an Arts Award qualification.